MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/Introduction-to-Active-Directory-Domain-Services--AD-DS--Virtualization--Level-100-.md

 If the two values are different, the invocationID is reset and the RID pool discarded thereby preventing USN re\-use.
 If the values are the same, the transaction is committed as normal.

 AD DS also compares the current value of the VM GenerationID from the virtual machine against the value in the DIT each time the domain controller is rebooted and, if different, it resets the invocationID, discards the RID pool and updates the DIT with the new value.
 It also non\-authoritatively synchronizes the SYSVOL folder in order to complete safe restoration.
 This enables the safeguards to extend to the application of snapshots on VMs that were shutdown.
-These safeguards introduced in [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] enable AD DS administrators to benefit from the unique advantages of deploying and managing domain controllers in a virtualized environment.
+These safeguards introduced in  Windows Server 2012  enable AD DS administrators to benefit from the unique advantages of deploying and managing domain controllers in a virtualized environment.

-The following illustration shows how virtualization safeguards are applied when the same USN rollback is detected on a virtualized domain controller that runs [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] on a hypervisor that supports VM\-GenerationID.
+The following illustration shows how virtualization safeguards are applied when the same USN rollback is detected on a virtualized domain controller that runs  Windows Server 2012  on a hypervisor that supports VM\-GenerationID.

 ![](media/ADDS_VDC_Exampleofhowsafeguardswork.gif)

 In this case, when the hypervisor detects a change to VM\-GenerationID value, virtualization safeguards are triggered, including the reset of the InvocationID for the virtualized DC \(from A to B in the preceding example\) and updating the VM\-GenerationID value saved on the VM to match the new value \(G2\) stored by the hypervisor.
 The safeguards ensure that replication converges for both domain controllers.

-With [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], AD DS employs safeguards on virtual domain controllers hosted on VM\-GenerationID aware hypervisors and ensures that the accidental application of snapshots or other such hypervisor\-enabled mechanisms that could ‘rollback’ a virtual machine’s state does not disrupt the AD DS environment \(by preventing replication problems such as a USN bubble or lingering objects\).
+With  Windows Server 2012 , AD DS employs safeguards on virtual domain controllers hosted on VM\-GenerationID aware hypervisors and ensures that the accidental application of snapshots or other such hypervisor\-enabled mechanisms that could ‘rollback’ a virtual machine’s state does not disrupt the AD DS environment \(by preventing replication problems such as a USN bubble or lingering objects\).
 However, restoring a domain controller by applying a virtual machine snapshot is not recommended as an alternative mechanism to backing up a domain controller.
 It is recommended that you continue to use Windows Server Backup or other VSS\-writer based backup solutions.

 > [!CAUTION]
 > If a domain controller in a production environment is accidentally reverted to a snapshot, it’s advised that you consult the vendors for the applications, and services hosted on that virtual machine, for guidance on verifying the state of these programs after snapshot restore.